lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 ### DiMo3d.write_vertex_file(input_path, threads=1)

 #### Description
-Write vertex files for each subregion to be used for graph reconstruction
+The DM graph reconstruction program takes a file as input that contains the coordinates and density (voxel) function values.
+This function will convert the image stack of each subregion into the .txt format required by the DM graph reconstruction algorithm.

 #### Input
 - input_path - input path to the directory containing subregions for which we will need to compute persistence on.
 This argument should be the same as input_path of a previous DiMo3d.convert_persistence_diagram call